iron-claw-972/ScoutX-2025/README.md

 - [Firebase CLI](https://firebase.google.com/docs/cli) (for deployment)

 ### Setting Up Firebase
-Create a new project and add three collections to the Firestore Database:
+Create a new Firebase Project as a web app and add three collections to the Firestore Database:

 1. matchScoutData
 2. humanPlayerData